- Type Parameters:

 explicit comparator is provided) must be consistent with equals if

-the sorted set is to correctly implement the Set
+the sorted set is to correctly implement the Set interface.
+(See

-interface or Comparator
+the Comparable interface or Comparator interface for a

 precise definition of consistent with equals.)
 This is so because

-interface is defined in terms of the equals
+the Set interface is defined in terms of the equals

 operation, but a sorted set performs all element comparisons using its

-) method, so two elements that are
+compareTo (or compare) method, so two elements that are

 deemed equal by this method are, from the standpoint of the sorted set,